[Asago City, Hyogo Prefecture] How to climb the ruins of Takeda Castle, the "Machu Picchu of Japan"

 Arrow hole

-At the top of the stairs, there is a stone in the stone wall with a straight line of similar holes.
-It is thought that holes (arrow holes) like perforations were drilled in the stone one by one, and then it was broken by hammering with a special tool.
-One way to enjoy Takeda Castle ruins is to think about why the stones with arrow holes from that time were here, and why they were not broken.
+At the top of the stairs, there is a stone in the stone wall with similar holes lined up in a straight line.
+It is thought that holes (arrow holes) were drilled like perforations in the stone and then it was broken by hammering it with a special tool.
+One way to enjoy Takeda Castle ruins is to think about why the stones with arrow holes from that time were here and why they were not broken.

 Sit on a bench in Sannomaru and look down on the castle